vahanfreiheit/fdctina/content/out-of-office/hackertalks.md

 ### Hackertalks

-We pride ourselves on our training and the personal development of our members.
-To share insights into projects, discover new technologies and discuss ideas, engineers at freiheit.com join together for weekly hackertalks.
+We pride ourselves on the training and the personal development of our members.
+That’s why this list wouldn't be complete without hackertalks, which of course take place during work hours.
+Every week, engineers at freiheit.com get together to share insights into projects, discover new technologies and discuss ideas.
+Since they take place on Friday nights, some members enjoy a drink afterwards in our lounge on the 6th floor with a view over the port of Hamburg.

+{{< content-images >}}
+    {{< image src="/img/uploads/hackertalks-1.webp" alt="Hackertalks" class="">}}
+{{< /content-images >}}